csj9703/AR-Musesum-Mobile-App-UI-Project/README.md

-# CPSC-481-Project
-A repository for CPSC 481 team project.
+# Stage one of CPSC 481 Project